Skip to main content

 go-example deploio-site-verification=go-example-nine-46e4146 go-example.46e4146.deploio.app

-Depending on the kind of host name you want to add, you will either just need the value of the DNS TARGET column or both values to fullfil the requirements.
+Depending on the kind of host name you want to add, you either need the value of the DNS TARGET column or both values to fulfil the requirements.

 The easiest and recommended way to verify your custom host name and point it to the Deploio infrastructure in one step, is to create a CNAME record for it which points to the DNS TARGET given by nctl.
 So, for example, when using the custom host name custom.host.example.org in the above application go-example, you would need to create the following CNAME record at your DNS provider: